-The ICPLTM methodology is based on the isotope labelling of free amino groups of isolated intact proteins by amine specific reagents.
+The ICPL[TM] methodology is based on the isotope labelling of free amino groups of isolated intact proteins by amine specific reagents.
 Therefore the method is suitable for all kinds of protein samples, inclusive of extracts of tissue or body fluids, and is compatible with all currently in proteome studies used separation methods.
-The kit allows for the relative quantification of two different protein samples in one experiment and the efficient, accurate and reproducible quantification of proteins with high sequence coverage.
+The ICPL[TM]-technology is now available with a third label.
+The kit allows for the relative quantification of three different protein samples in one experiment and the efficient, accurate and reproducible quantification of proteins with high sequence coverage.